“Every building we design begins and ends with a conversation.”

 An introductory essay by Diane Ghirado, Professor of the History and Theory of Architecture at the University of Southern California and a fellow of the American Academy in Rome and the Guggenheim, spans from Adjmi’s earliest days working with Pritzker Prize-winning Italian architect Aldo Rossi to the historical and cultural relevance of MA’s present-day projects.

-Available now in bookstores
+Available now in bookstores and on Amazon

 9 x 11 inches